atlou/SmoothShadows/README.md

 # SmoothShadows

-SmoothShadows is a SwiftUI package that lets you add customizable, smooth shadows to your views.
+SmoothShadows is a SwiftUI package that lets you add customizable, smoother shadows to your views.

 ## Preview